kg8m/vim-detect-indent/README.md

 - [vim-sleuth](https://github.com/tpope/vim-sleuth)
 - [detectindent](https://github.com/ciaranm/detectindent)

-vim-detect-indent uses simpler algorithm: what majority of indented lines are indented with.
-If indented with the hard tab, `noexpandtab` will be set.
-If indented with spaces, `expandtab` and `shiftwidth={n}` will be set. vim-detect-indent’s behavior is easy to expect due to its simple algorithm. vim-detect-indent doesn’t cover all indentation cases but aims to work nice in many common cases.
+vim-detect-indent uses a simpler algorithm: it determines indentation based on the majority of indented lines.
+If lines are indented with hard tabs, `noexpandtab` will be set.
+If spaces are used, `expandtab` and `shiftwidth={n}` will be applied. vim-detect-indent’s behavior is predictable due to its straightforward algorithm.
+While it may not cover all indentation scenarios, it is designed to work well in many common cases.

 ## Installation